CodeAnalyzerIS/custom-roslyn-rule-example/README.md

 rootOfRepository/CAT/Roslyn/rules/LicenseCheck/

 IMPORTANT:
-Make sure to use the 'rules' folder in the Roslyn plugin folder and then use the name specified in the rule as `DiagnosticId` as foldername for the rule files.
+Make sure to use the 'rules' folder in the Roslyn plugin folder and then use the name specified in the rule as `RuleName` as foldername for the rule files.

 If you run the tool now, the custom rule should be implemented by the tool.